learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 Eve # should be {'Rabbit', 'Goldfish'}
 ```

 This time around, Nina promised to take care of Mary's pets while she's away.
 But she also wants to make sure her pets are well taken care of.
 As Nina is already spending a considerable amount of time taking care of her own pets, adding a few more won't make that much of a difference.
-Nina does want to update her list while Marie is away.
+Nina does want to update her list while Mary is away.

 ```python